kencht/blunderometer/README.md

 - **Session Control**: Use total time limits for quick analysis sessions
 - **Detailed Tracking**: See current game being analyzed and completion stats
 - **Multi-User Support**: Each username gets its own separate database

+### ⚡️ Concurrent Usage

+Blunderometer supports true concurrent multi-user operation:

+- **Simultaneous Analysis**: Up to 2 users can analyze games at the same time
+- **Per-User State Tracking**: Each user's operations are tracked independently
+- **Resource Management**: CPU usage is controlled to prevent server overload
+- **Browser Support**: Any number of users can browse their stats simultaneously

+For more details on the concurrency model, see [CONCURRENCY.md](CONCURRENCY.md).

 ### 🔧 Troubleshooting